 Let’s examine the facts.

 - Narcissism is a spectrum.
-Everyone has some narcissistic “traits,” but having narcissistic traits is not what causes harm, and, obviously, not everyone is disordered.
+Everyone has some narcissistic “traits,” and some narcissism is healthy.
+Having narcissistic traits is not what causes harm, and, obviously, not everyone is disordered.
 There is a set of criteria involved for having a pathological level of narcissism that qualifies one as having a personality disorder.

 - As noted above, because of the nature of the disorder itself, most narcissists do not have the insight to wonder if they are narcissists.

-- Narcissists do not form the kind of emotional attachments that would cause psychological damage; they may feel offended or upset that they didn’t get what they want, but they aren’t traumatized.
+- Narcissists do not form the kind of emotional attachments that would cause psychological damage; they may feel offended or upset that they didn’t get what they want, but that’s not the same as emotional trauma.

 So are you a narcissist?
 I can’t answer that.
 If you’re reading this and reading it because you have been in a toxic relationship in the manner I have described above, it’s highly unlikely.